Many – if not most – parents read to their young children as a matter

 The idea behind this daily read-aloud is to reawaken our child’s love

-of stories; that will, in turn, lead him to a love of reading.
+of stories; that will, in turn, lead to a love of reading.
 To undo the

 damage done by reading instruction, don’t instruct.
-Draw him in without
+Draw them in without

-pressure, on his terms and using his interests.
+pressure, on their terms and using their interests.
 View your role as rescuing

-him from a trained aversion and awakening in him the uniquely human power
+them from a trained aversion and awakening in them the uniquely human power

 of literacy.
-You will be introducing him to the evocative, enticing world
+You will be introducing them to the evocative, enticing world

 of imagination through literature.
 There is no need to push; you need merely